 social realism style, which only now I'm beginning to feel comfortable with.
 The social realism is inspired by photo journalism, the painter Daumier and also by Munch, to an extent, and by Rembrandt and Rubens (for the way they brought "drama" to painting).
 In a general artistic sense Mahler and Bach (the composers) have also been of influence.

-Mid-2009 I resumed making music, which has resulted in recordings that can be found at
+Mid-2009 I resumed making music, which has resulted in recordings that can be found on the main streaming sites under my old name Marten Jansen.

-By popular demand this autobiography was created, following numerous requests by highschool and college students, for their projects and presentations.
-I will certainly miss their requests by email, but hope this autobio will fill their need.
+By popular demand this autobiography was created, following requests from highschool and college students, for their projects and presentations.
+I would certainly miss their requests by email, but hope this autobio will fill their need.